MCluck90/fxi/doc/semantic-actions.md

 ### #sPop - Scope Pop

   * Pop a Scope SAR from the Scope Stack.
+Push the lambda on to the SAS.

 ### #tPush - Type Push